Deductibles, copays and coinsurance – oh my!

 Important fact about preventive care

-The health system wants all employees and their families to get the right healthcare services to he well-even if you are already healthy.
-That’s why the health system pays 100% for preventive care in both plans when you use in-network providers.
-That means no deductible to meet and no copay or coinsurance for these services.
-So, don’t delay-keep up with your annual physicals and preventive screening exams.
+The health system wants all employees and their families to get the right healthcare services to be well – even if you are already healthy.
+That’s why the health system pays 100% for preventive care in both plans when you use health system or in-network providers.
+That means no deductible to meet and no copay or coinsurance for preventive services.
+So, don’t delay – keep up with your annual physicals and preventive screening exams.

 - Your Blue Cross ID card lists your deductible and out-of-pocket maximum.

-- Log in to your health plan account with Blue Cross and Blue Shield (BCBS) or register at com.
-There you’ll find more tools to understand your medical benefits, find in-network providers and more.
+- Log in to your health plan account with Blue Cross and Blue Shield (BCBS) or register at MyHealthToolkitKC.com, where you’ll find more tools to understand your medical benefits, find in-network providers and more.

 - Use the Blue Cross mobile app to see your plan’s copay/coinsurance amounts.
 Download My Health Toolkit® for BCBS from your app store.